rebornbd/rebornbd.github.io/src/markdown/get-in-touch.md

 My inbox is always open if you want to communicate with me.
 Hit me up if you have some question, want a collaboration or just play a game of chess through the contact form.
 I'll try to get back to you as soon as I can.
-And I always love to read your feedback!
+And I always love to read your message.